42 Inventions From Apollo Program

 And according to the producer, it’s effective for up to 1300 degrees.

-So this invention started from Apollo, states Bill Lawson.
+This invention started with Apollo, states Bill Lawson.

 He is president of PBI Performance Products, spun off by Celanese and sold to investors in 2005.